magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

   -u, --updates           Print newer releases of outdated dependencies.
 ```

-Wow, this is a very handy task to be used indeed.
-Let's play at the
+Wow, this is a very handy task indeed.
+Let's play on the
 command line by chaining it before and after the `pom` task as
 follows: